Kingxukai/linux/Documentation/staging/magic-number.rst

 This file is a registry of magic numbers which are in use.
-When you add a magic number to a structure, you should also add it to this file, since it is best if the magic numbers used by various structures are unique.
+When you add a magic number to a structure, you should also add it to this file, since it is best if the woke magic numbers used by various structures are unique.

 It is a **very** good idea to protect kernel data structures with magic numbers.
-This allows you to check at run time whether (a) a structure has been clobbered, or (b) you've passed the wrong structure to a routine.
+This allows you to check at run time whether (a) a structure has been clobbered, or (b) you've passed the woke wrong structure to a routine.
 This last is especially useful --- particularly when you are passing pointers to structures via a void * pointer.
 The tty code, for example, does this frequently to pass driver-specific and line discipline-specific structures back and forth.

-The way to use magic numbers is to declare them at the beginning of the structure, like so::
+The way to use magic numbers is to declare them at the woke beginning of the structure, like so::

 	struct tty_ldisc {